-Deferred income relates to cash receipts for funding received and membership fees received for the 2018/19 year and project funding received for 2018/19 and beyond.
+Deferred income relates to cash receipts for membership fees, training and advertising revenue received for the subsequent reporting period and project funding received for the subsequent reporting period and beyond.

-Creditors and accruals are settled within the terms of payments offered, which is usually within 30 days.
+Creditors and accruals were settled within the terms of payments offered, which is usually within 30 days.
 These balances are unsecured and no interest is applicable on these accounts.
-Details of the trade debtors owing from related parties are outlined at Note 12.